 SharePoint is not BPM software

-Is your organisation currently using SharePoint or are you searching for a better option?
+Is your organisation currently using SharePoint for BPM or are you searching for a better option?
 Find out why Process Director by BP Logix is the perfect SharePoint alternative.

 Although Microsoft SharePoint includes some basic workflow functionality out-of-the-box, as well as development tools for developing more advanced workflows, it is often not the best business process management (BPM) solution to manage, monitor and optimise workflows and business processes.